bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 Alright, by now this is a familiar story.
 Prepare for the buzzwords and giant tech companies.
 [ASP.NET](https://dotnet.microsoft.com/apps/aspnet) is a free, cross-platform framework for [building web apps](https://www.techcronus.com/asp-net-application-development/) and services developed by Microsoft.

 What sets it apart from other frameworks is that it uses C# instead of JavaScript.
-C# supports reference-type (class) and value-type (struct) user-defined types, which can unlock significant performance benefits over JavaScript if you’re a more advanced web developer.
+C# supports reference-type (class) and value-type (struct) user-defined types, which can unlock significant performance benefits over JavaScript if you're a more advanced web developer.

-If you’re looking to learn NET then there are plenty of resources.
-Microsoft has plenty of [learning materials](https://dotnet.microsoft.com/learn/aspnet) and there’s an active [community on GitHub](https://github.com/dotnet?WT.mc_id=dotnet-35129-website) with over 100,000 people and 3,700 companies contributing.
+If you're looking to learn NET then there are plenty of resources.
+Microsoft has plenty of [learning materials](https://dotnet.microsoft.com/learn/aspnet) and there's an active [community on GitHub](https://github.com/dotnet?WT.mc_id=dotnet-35129-website) with over 100,000 people and 3,700 companies contributing.

 ## Front-End Frameworks

 Front-end frameworks (or “CSS frameworks”) are packages containing pre-written, standardised code for easy application.
-It’s kind of like a coding dictionary to help you quickly complete actions without having to come up with code yourself.
+It's kind of like a coding dictionary to help you quickly complete actions without having to come up with code yourself.

-Keep in mind that there is some crossover with tools we’ve previously covered.
+Keep in mind that there is some crossover with tools we've previously covered.
 For example, according to the [State of JavaScript 2020](https://2020.stateofjs.com/en-US/technologies/javascript-flavors/)\*, in the US, React, Angular and Vue \*are the three most popular front-end frameworks.

 Here are some other viable options:

 ### 13. Bootstrap

 [Bootstrap](http://getbootstrap.com/) is a leading open-source CSS framework created by a bunch of the developers behind Twitter (ever heard of it?).
-Released back in 2011, it’s a full-scale tool designed to help you quickly create and customise responsive mobile-first sites.
+Released back in 2011, it's a full-scale tool designed to help you quickly create and customise responsive mobile-first sites.

 It features Sass variables and mixins (so you can assign variables to a name and refer to it rather than the value itself), extensive prebuilt components and comprehensive JavaScript plugins.
 In a first for front-end frameworks, it also comes with its own SVG icon library designed to work with your Bootstrap sites.